brettchalupa/projectbook/src/websites/media-log.md

 Would a table be nice for rendering columnar data like when you finished it, your rating, the author, etc.?
 Or maybe just a simple list?

+[TODO: add screenie and code up a simple one for reference]

 ## Reference

 - [Art Garfunkel's read books list (2009-2014)](https://www.artgarfunkel.com/library/list9.html)